 \begin{theorem} Let $[\Sigma] \in \textbf{Sing-2Cob}_{W\to C}(\textbf{n}, \textbf{m})$ be a connected singular $2$-cobordism.
 Then $\Sigma$ is equivalent to its normal form, namely we have

 \end{theorem}

-\begin{proof}The proof is similar in spirit to that of~\cite[Theorem 3.22]{LP}, with the difference that it uses our cobordisms and relations.
+\begin{proof}The proof is similar in spirit to that of~\cite[Theorem 3.22]{LP}, with the difference that it uses our cobordisms and their topological structure.
 We consider $\Sigma$ be given in an arbitrary decomposition and construct a step by step diffeomorphism (relative to boundary) from this decomposition to the normal form $\mbox{NF}_{W \to C}(\Sigma).$ \begin{enumerate}

 \item [I.] The decomposition of $\Sigma$ is equivalent to one without \textit{singular cups} \raisebox{-3pt}{ } and \textit{singular caps} \raisebox{-3pt}{ }, by applying the following diffeomorphism: